-- Updated our understanding of the revenue recognition process and tested the associated business process controls. - Challenged the stage of completion taking into account the construction or development costs recognised during the financial year and the budgeted cost by testing a sample of costs incurred to date to the relevant supporting documentation such as contractor's claim certificates. - Evaluated the appropriateness of the estimates made and assessed whether or not these estimates showed any evidence of management bias, based on historical accuracy of management's estimates in prior years.
-Discussed changes in total estimated costs of individually significant construction and property development projects from prior years with management and assessed the consistency of assumptions applied across projects. - Interviewed management's project team on the achievability of the forecasted costs to the completion of individually significant projects. - Performed site visits to assess the status of the development projects.
+- Updated our understanding of the revenue recognition process and tested the associated business process controls. - Challenged the stage of completion taking into account the construction or development costs recognised during the financial year and the budgeted cost by testing a sample of costs incurred to date to the relevant supporting documentation such as contractor's claim certificates, surveyor certificates, architect certificates and others.
+We also performed site-visits for individually significant on-going projects to arrive at an overall assessment as to whether the information provided by management is reasonable. - Evaluated the appropriateness of the estimates made and assessed whether or not these estimates showed any evidence of management bias, based on historical accuracy of management's estimates in prior years.
+Discussed changes in total estimated costs of individually significant construction and property development projects from prior years with management and assessed the consistency of assumptions applied across projects. - Interviewed management's project team on the achievability of the forecasted costs to the completion of individually significant projects.